 Thank you for purchasing this Cambridge Audio Azur Blu-ray Player.
-Like all Cambridge Audio products, the 650BD adheres to three core principles - stunning performance, ease of use and incredible value.
+Like all Cambridge Audio products, our Blu-ray players adhere to our three core principles - stunning performance, ease of use and incredible value.

-The 650BD features almost universal disc compatibility and can play back CD, HDCD, DVD-Video, DVD-Audio, Super Audio CD and Blu-Ray discs.
-24/192kHz Digital to Analogue converters and our usual careful audio design ensure that the 650BD can reproduce the dynamics and scale required for modern movie soundtracks whilst also being able to reproduce a genuinely musical performance with either stereo or multichannel music discs.
+The 651BD/751BD both features almost universal disc compatibility and can play back CD, HDCD, DVD-Video, DVD-Audio, Super Audio CD and Blu-Ray discs including those with 3D content.
+24/192kHz Digital to Analogue converters and our usual careful audio design ensure that the 651BD/751BD can reproduce the dynamics and scale required for modern movie soundtracks whilst also being able to reproduce a genuinely musical performance with either stereo or multi-channel music discs.